| Crates.io | fontheight |

 For the latter, fontheight evaluates the extents of a corpus of shaped text across each writing system that a font intends to support.

-Fontheight comes in three flavours:
+Fontheight comes in two flavours:

 fontheight as a commandline toolCurrently, both installation methods involve compiling fontheight from its source code, meaning you need to have a Rust toolchain installed and cargo available in your terminal.